 Colonial settlement coinage

-The British set up the Colony of New South Wales in what was to them a new continent, an extension to the New World Americas, even though it had been occupied for over 65,000 years by its Aboriginal inhabitants.
-The British brought with them the cultural experience that had accrued from the Western Mesopotamian core: customs that had developed out of an Agricultural Revolution with its associated urbanization and increasingly complex social organization.
+The British set up the Colony of New South Wales in what was to them a new continent, an extension to the New World Americas.
+It had already been occupied for over 65,000 years by its Aboriginal inhabitants.
+The British brought with them Western Christianity and the cultural traditions that had evolved out of its Mesopotamian core, notably an Agricultural Revolution with its associated urbanization, sophisticated political administration, and complex social organization.

-Proclamation standardized the values of foreign and British coins circulating within the Colony New South Wales at the turn of the century.
+Proclamation standardized the values of foreign and British coins circulating within the Colony of New South Wales at the turn of the 18th century.

 For a decade or so following European settlement of Australia on 26 January 1788, there was no official monetary system.
 The first attempt at currency stabilization was the 1800 Proclamation Act of Governor Philip Gidley King.
 His eleven 11 ‘Proclamation Coins’ are now an important part of Australia’s numismatic heritage.